Tong-ST/Funcher/README.md

 What it does, It just simple script that call [mpv](mpv.io) media playback to play custom video and run in background..

-So my concept here to make it work with others app launcher that already great like `wofi`, or you can set to run your others fav app as well
+So my concept here to make it work with others app launcher that already great like `wofi` or you can set to run your others fav app as well

 ![Funcher Demo](assets/funcher_demo.gif)